About the VCA

 Varna Community Center

 The VCA owns and operates a building known as the Varna Community Center located at 943 Dryden Road (NY Rte 366).
 The Community Center is used for VCA-sponsored events and public and private activities.
 The Community Center’s accessible building is often used for meetings, workshops, recreational and social events.
 The grounds of the Community Center include ample parking, a sizable lawn and a playground.
 Individuals and groups may rent the Community Center facilities.
+Free WiFi internet access is available for public use.

 The Community Center has two rooms that can be used for meetings or other gatherings.
 The large room holds a maximum of 80 people and is equipped with 12, 8-foot tables and 80 chairs.
 The floor is linoleum.
 The small room is carpeted and holds a maximum of 40 people.
-There a 6, 6-foot tables and 40 chairs.
+There are 6, 6-foot tables and 40 chairs.
 Both rooms are heated and have ceiling fans.

 The Community Center’s commercial kitchen is certified by the Tompkins County (NY) Health Department.
 Kitchen facilities include double ovens, 10-burner gas range, reach-in cooler, dishwasher, ample counter space.
 Use of dry storage, walk-in cooler, freezer and dumpster can be negotiated.
 Long term rentals require a lease and proof of liability insurance.
 Long-term kitchen rental fees are determined on a case-by-case basis.